Need Help? Just Ask.

 Soft Tissue injuries can be quite common and can occur in both adults and children.
 Soft tissue injuries are generally categorised into three grades based on the severity of the injury.

 This is caused by a moderate sprain or strain which can cause partial tears of the fibres.
-This injury can also be associated with swelling and pain of the injured area.
+This injury can also be associated with swelling and pain in the injured area.
 An injury of this severity can take three to four weeks to heal properly.

 Severe sprain and strain injuries fall into this category and often lead to a complete rupture of muscle structure.
-This can cause severe pain and discomfort for the injured individual and can also lead to reduced mobility of the injured area.
+This can cause severe pain and discomfort for the injured individual and can also lead to reduced mobility and range of motion of the injured area.
 Recovery times for these injuries are much longer and urgent medical attention is required.
 Recovery times also depend on the age and general health of the injured person.